Skysparko/Skysparko/README.md

 # 💫 About Me:
-🔭 I am a Full stack Developer <br>👯 I’m looking to collaborate on any project idea<br>🌱 <br>💬 Ask me about anything<br>⚡ Fun fact Did you know what my bio means let me tell you "I took bio in my high school so can't write bio now" lame!
+🔭 I am a Full stack Developer <br>👯 I’m looking to collaborate on any project idea <br>💬 Ask me about anything<br>⚡ Fun fact Did you know what my bio means let me tell you "I took bio in my high school so can't write bio now" lame!
 I know